Narayan Gopal

-Narayan Gopal Gurubacharya (नारायण गोपाल गुरबाचार्य) (4 October 1939 – 5 December 1990), known professionally as Narayan Gopal and N. Gopal was a popular singer and composer of Nepali music.
-Regarded as one of the most significant cultural icons in Nepal, he is referred to as "Swar Samrat" (Nepali: स्वर सम्राट, meaning: Emperor of Voice) in Nepal.
+Narayan Gopal Gurubacharya (नारायण गोपाल गुरुवाचार्य) (4 October 1939 – 5 December 1990) was a popular singer and composer of Nepali music.
+Regarded as one of the most significant cultural icons in Nepal, he is referred to as Swar Samrat (Nepali: स्वर सम्राट; lit.
+Emperor of Voice) in Nepal.
 He also sang in Nepal Bhasa.

 Owing to his vocal range he was capable of singing songs of every Nepalese genre.
 Often, his songs were accompanied by the sitar, harmonium and flute.
 He was also a music director from the 1950s to the 70s and belongs to the first generation of professional Nepali singers.
 His songs have been showcased in several movies and dramas across the country.

-Narayan Gopal released more than 137 songs during his lifetime, his first few songs were composed by his friends Prem Dhoj Pradhan and Manik Ratna. .Although several original recordings have been lost over the years, their lyrics and cover versions remain accessible online.
+Narayan Gopal released more than 137 songs during his lifetime, his first few songs were composed by his friends Prem Dhoj Pradhan and Manik Ratna.
+Although several original recordings have been lost over the years, their lyrics and cover versions remain accessible online.

 Gopal was one of the most celebrated and influential musicians of the 20th century and received many awards during his lifetime.

 Early life

-Narayan Gopal Guruacharya was born on 18 Ashoj 1996 B.S. in, Jhapa, Nepal to Asha Gopal Guruacharya and Ram Devi Guruacharya.
+Narayan Gopal Guruacharya was born on 18 Ashoj 1996 B.S. in Kilagal Tole, Kathmandu, Nepal to Asha Gopal Guruacharya and Ram Devi Guruacharya.
 He was born into a traditional Newar family and had five brothers and three sisters.
 He completed the School Leaving Certificate (SLC) in 2016 B.S. and obtained a Bachelor of Arts degree in humanities from Tri-Chandra College.
 He also went to the Maharaja Sayajirao University of Baroda in India to study Indian classical music but returned to Nepal without completing his studies.
 He married Pemala Lama in 1971.

 Later he joined the Rashtriya Naach Ghar (National Dance Theater) and rose to the post of manager (hakim).
 He also worked as the editor of the musical journal Bageena for its first three issues.
 He became the managing director of 'Sanskritik Sansthan (Cultural Center)' and adviser to the Ministry of Communication and he was an associate professor at Lalit Kala Campus.
 He wrote a musical drama titled Kanchi Masyang (कान्छी मस्याङ)'.